wakkihaya/neurotechjp/src/md/en/blog/dr-ikeda-ucsf.md

 > There was a time in high school and college when I was troubled by things I didn't need, and I wanted to learn more about my own mind.
 > I took classes in psychology and philosophy, and as I learned more, I decided to study the brain because there is a fact that the mind is created by the brain.
 > I guess there was a way to learn about the mind through work and listening to people in various fields.
-> However, as I started my research, I found that the approach of science, such as theories and how to organize facts, was more comfortable for me, and I decided to go into research.
+> However, as I started my research, I found that **the approach of science**, such as theories and how to organize facts, was more comfortable for me, and I decided to go into research.

 &nbsp;